 A sewer pump station is located off Garema Street adjoining the site.
 Progressive upgrading of the pump station and sewer mains will be required to service the proposed development.
-Wyong Council has advised that upgrading works in accordance with DSP 11 will be required after 20 lots, 71 lots and 146 lots.
+Wyong Council has advised that upgrading works in accordance with staged works as identified in DSP 11 will be required.